bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Hydration fix
-* Carousel, Lyric, and About should render server side for SEO purposes.
-* Everything else only renders client side.

 # Post-Gatsby bugs
 * Song banner animation when repeating song is janky.
 Not sure if pre or post Gatsby.